SumeetBatra/SumeetBatra.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Researcher in Artificial Intelligence, Robotics
+role: PhD Candidate in Machine Learning, Robotics

 # Organizations/Affiliations to show in About widget
 organizations: